stormchaserroleplaying/stormchaserRPG/Spells/2/Divination/index.md

 For the duration, you can see [invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) creatures and objects, as well as creatures and objects in the ethereal plane.
 They appear to you as translucent shapes and are concealed to you.

-**At Higher Levels.** When you cast this spell using 3 mana, the spell's duration increases to 1 hour.When you cast this spell using 3 mana, the spell's duration increases to 1 hour.
-When you cast this spell using 5 mana, the spell's duration increases to 24 hours.
+**At Higher Levels.** When you cast this spell using 3 mana, the duration increases to 1 hour.
+When you cast this spell using 4 mana, the duration increases to 1 hour.
+When you cast this spell using 5 mana, the duration increases to 24 hours.